About Guest Author

 A common health care structure is a large system in which one main ‘flagship’ hospital serves as a central hub, with smaller branch hospitals/clinics with the same name and branding serving patients in other locations that may not be able to support a large hospital or multiple medical specialties.

 For example, imagine a 20-bed rural hospital that is affiliated with Higher Education University, a hospital system with their main urban campus in a city one-hour away.
 The rural hospital’s affiliation with Higher Education University’s hospital system is important for external constituents.
-A patient may perceive that […]
+A patient may perceive that they […]

 2024-12-09T11:17:04-05:00December 9th, 2024|Nursing|0 Comments